 Need technical help?
 See subsections below on creating a Facebook fan page, Twitter feed, Flickr feed, Pinterest board, etc. And always check in with University Communications and Marketing first for resources, ideas, and best practices.

 Be authorized.
 Don’t post or comment as if you are a representative of Drake University or one of its institutional units, departments, or entities unless you are authorized by the Office of University Communications and Marketing to do so.

 Be a human being.
 You need a real, live person to monitor comments, post content, and engage with users.
 Otherwise, your presence will become the Wild West—or a ghost town.
 Posting web articles directly to Facebook or Twitter, particularly through RSS feeds or other automated tools, is not a viable social media strategy.
 People engage with relevant, contextualized content; they ignore robots.
 Students should be allowed to post on behalf of the University only with direct staff supervision.

 Be a moral compass.
 Never display or promote content that violates University policies, e.g., depicts underage drinking, harassment, uncivil behavior, or discrimination.
 Do not use official Drake social media platforms to endorse or oppose political candidates, ballot initiatives, pending or approved legislation, or politically charged discussions.
 Use of University resources for political purposes will jeopardize Drake’s IRS 501 (c) (3) status.
 The role of the University is to promote education and awareness, not a specific point-of-view or course of action.
-Consult with the Office of University Communications (Niki Smith, assistant director of public relations, social media, 515-271-2179, email@example.com) if you have questions about displaying potentially political, offensive, disruptive, or polarizing material.
+Consult with the Office of University Communications and Marketing (Niki Smith, associate director, communications and marketing, 515-271-2179, email@example.com) if you have questions about displaying potentially political, offensive, disruptive, or polarizing material.